 The definition of an infectious period will change if CDPH changes its definition in a regulation or order.
 Employees who have received disability payments or are covered by workers' compensation benefits and have received temporary disability payments are not eligible for the exclusion payment.
 Requests should not be made in anticipation of a future outbreak.
 For employees who had close contact, employers should review the CPDH guidance and implement quarantine and other measures to prevent transmission of COVID-19 in the workplace.

 UU.
-The Equal Employment Opportunity Commission (“EEOC) made clear that an employer can (order employees to be vaccinated) and (keep unvaccinated employees out of the workplace) if the employer determines that the unvaccinated employee represents a “direct threat” due to a “significant risk of substantial harm to the health or safety of the person or other persons that cannot be eliminated or reduced by reasonable accommodation.
-At the same time, employers must still provide reasonable accommodations and participate in the interactive process with employees who have disabilities and cannot get vaccinated or those with sincere religious beliefs against vaccination.
+The Equal Employment Opportunity Commission (“EEOC”) made clear that an employer can order employees to be vaccinated and keep unvaccinated employees out of the workplace if the employer determines that the unvaccinated employee represents a “direct threat” due to a “significant risk of substantial harm to the health or safety of the person or other persons that cannot be eliminated or reduced by reasonable accommodation.
+At the same time, employers must still provide reasonable accommodations and participate in an interactive process with employees who have disabilities and cannot get vaccinated or those with sincere religious beliefs against vaccination.
 For employees with labor rights for cause, employers must comply with due process before taking corrective action against employees as a result of refusal to be vaccinated.